setrar/CompMeth/oai/REPORT-pi.md

 compilation of dlsim ulsim ldpctest polartest smallblocktest nr_pbchsim nr_dlschsim nr_ulschsim nr_dlsim nr_ulsim nr_pucchsim nr_prachsim params_libconfig coding rfsimulator dfts failed
 build have failed
 ```

+The error message you're seeing while compiling OpenAirInterface5G (OAI) indicates a problem related to SIMD (Single Instruction, Multiple Data) operations, specifically with ARM NEON intrinsics.
+The `vget_lane_f16` function is part of ARM's NEON SIMD architecture for efficient data processing on ARM processors.
+This function is designed to extract a single 16-bit floating-point value from a NEON vector at a specified index.

+The error `incompatible type for argument 1 of ‘vget_lane_f16’` suggests that the first argument passed to `vget_lane_f16` does not match the expected type.
+The `vget_lane_f16` function expects its first argument to be a NEON vector containing 16-bit floating-point values (`float16x4_t` for a short vector or `float16x8_t` for a long vector) and its second argument to be an integer representing the lane (index) from which to extract the value.

+To resolve this issue, ensure the following:

+1. **Correct Data Types**: Make sure that the variable passed as the first argument to `vget_lane_f16` is of the correct NEON vector type.
+If the data type is incorrect, you may need to cast it to the correct type or check your code to ensure that the correct type of vector is being generated.

+2. **Include the Proper Headers**: Ensure that you have included all necessary headers for NEON intrinsics to be recognized by the compiler.
+This usually involves including headers like `<arm_neon.h>` or, in your case, the SIMDe library headers if you are attempting to use NEON intrinsics on non-ARM hardware.

+3. **Compiler Flags**: If you are cross-compiling or targeting specific ARM architectures, ensure that your compiler flags are correctly set to enable NEON support.
+For GCC and Clang, this typically involves flags like `-mfpu=neon` for ARMv7-A or the appropriate architecture flag for ARMv8-A (e.g., `-march=armv8-a+fp+simd`).

+4. **SIMDe Compatibility**: If you're using SIMDe (SIMD Everywhere) to port NEON code to non-ARM architectures, ensure that you are using a version of SIMDe that supports the `vget_lane_f16` operation.
+Not all versions may support all NEON intrinsics, especially for half-precision floating-point operations, which are less commonly used and supported.

+5. **Review the SIMDe Documentation**: Since you're encountering this error in a file related to SIMDe, it's possible that there are limitations or specific requirements for using `vget_lane_f16` within SIMDe.
+Check the SIMDe documentation for any notes on using half-precision floating-point intrinsics.

+If after checking these points you still face issues, consider seeking help from the OpenAirInterface community or the SIMDe repository for more specific guidance.
+Additionally, examining the surrounding code for how the vector passed to `vget_lane_f16` is being prepared could provide clues to resolving the type mismatch.